How does solar battery storage work?

 There are 2 main ways to skin this cat: AC coupling and DC coupling.

-An AC coupled system will generally have 2 inverters, the existing solar inverter, and a battery inverter).
-The inverter charger controls the charging and discharging of the battery.
-It also monitors the grid connection, and if grid power fails it switches almost instantly to battery (+solar) power so your lights won’t go out.
+An AC coupled system will generally have 2 inverters, the existing solar inverter, and a battery inverter.
+The battery inverter controls the charging and discharging of the battery.
+It also monitors the grid connection, and if grid power fails, it switches almost instantly to battery (+solar) power so your lights won’t go out.
 The battery inverter may be a separate box, or it may be included in the battery box – the latter is known as an “all-in-one” system.

 As well as an extra inverter, you may need to rewire your switchboard to separate out ‘essential circuits’ and ‘non-essential circuits’.

 The typical Aussie home can pull a lot of power.
-If your A/C is going, your oven is on, and someone puts the kettle on for nice cuppa, the peak draw could easily be 7-8kW.
-That will instantly overload all but the biggest, most expensive battery packs.
-For example the Tesla Powerwall is rated at a peak power of 7kW, but only 5kW continuous.
-Even if it does not overload, you would quickly drain the battery.
+If your A/C is going, your oven is on, and someone puts the kettle on for a nice cuppa, the peak draw could easily be 7-8kW.
+Normally, this will instantly overload a battery system that’s only designed to supply a continuous 5kW.
+If you want to back up your whole home, I recommend a battery system that can provide 10kW of power or more.

-For this reason, battery backup systems usually don’t try to backup the entire house.
-The most important appliances such as the fridge and the lights are generally wired into a separate ‘essential circuit’, and the stuff you can live without stays on the ‘non-essential’ circuit.
+If you’re not getting a battery that can meet your highest usual power draw, while also storing enough energy to get you through a typical blackout, then you shouldn’t try to back up the entire home.
+The most important appliances such as the fridge and lights are generally wired into a separate ‘essential circuit’, and the stuff you can live without stays on the ‘non-essential’ circuit.

 This keeps the battery pack cost down and lets your house run for a lot longer without the grid.

-This block diagrams that show how all this works:
+This block diagram shows how all this works:

 If your home can pull more power than your battery can provide, then you should have essential and non-essential circuits.
 The essential circuits are disconnected when the system isolates from the grid.
 The essential circuits remain backed up by your solar power system and battery.